CMHayden/Learning/IntersectionObserver/README.md

 * Lazy Loading - intersection observer api can be used to load an image prior to it entering the viewport.

 * Changing nav bar - intersection observer api can be used to change the navigation bar as a user scrolls, be it to change the background color or be it to change the active tab.

+* Slide In - intersection observer api can be used to make content slide in when it appears within the viewport.